Vonng/pigsty/docs/c-privilege.md

 ### Privilege Maintenance

-Default access to database objects is ensured by PostgreSQL's `ALTER DEFAULT PRIVILEGES`.
+PostgreSQL's `ALTER DEFAULT PRIVILEGES` ensures default access to database objects.

-All objects created by `{{ dbsu }}`, `{{ pg_admin_username }}`, `{{ dbrole_admin }}` will have the above default permissions.
+All objects created by `{{ dbsu }}`, `{{ pg_admin_username }}`, `{{ dbrole_admin }}` will have the default privileges.
-Conversely, objects created by other roles will not be configured with the correct default access permissions.

-Pigsty strongly discourages the use of **business users** to execute DDL changes, because PostgreSQL's `ALTER DEFAULT PRIVILEGE` only takes effect for `objects created by specific users'. dbuser_dba` has the default privilege config.
-If you want to grant business users the privilege to execute DDL, then in addition to giving the `dbrole_admin` role to business users, users should also keep in mind that when executing DDL changes, you should first execute:
+PostgreSQL's `ALTER DEFAULT PRIVILEGE` only takes effect for "objects created by specific users" objects created by superuser `postgres,` and `dbuser_dba` have default privileges.
+Suppose you want to give business users privileges to execute DDL besides giving the dbrole_admin role to business users.
+You should also remember that you should first run the following command when executing DDL changes.

 ```sql
 SET ROLE dbrole_admin; -- dbrole_admin creates objects with the correct default permissions
 ```

-The objects created in this way will only have default access rights.

 ### Database Privileges

 The database has three privileges: `CONNECT`, `CREATE`, `TEMP`, and a special genus `OWNERSHIP`.
-The definition of the database is controlled by the parameter `pg_database`.
+The parameter `pg_database` controls the definition of the database.
 A complete database definition is shown below:

 ```yaml
 pg_databases:                       # define business databases on this cluster, array of database definition